desatur/MegaUtils/README.md

 # MegaUtils
-Customize and debug your server with this EXILED plugin whenever you want!
+( W.I.P. )  Customize and debug your server with this EXILED plugin whenever you want!